Rob Clayton to oversee construction and maintenance of state roads in Utah, Juab, Wasatch, Duchesne, Uintah and Daggett Counties.

 * To enter the construction zone, participants must wear long pants and closed-toed shoes.
 In addition, personal protective equipment will be provided and must be worn.
 Any individuals not in proper attire will not be allowed in the work zone.

-Carlos Braceras, UDOT executive director
+WHO: Carlos Braceras, UDOT executive director

-– UDOT Executive Director Carlos Braceras seated at his desk in the middle of a construction zone
+VISUALS: – UDOT Executive Director Carlos Braceras seated at his desk in the middle of a construction zone

 – Up-close view of construction crews and machinery, including concrete pavers, dump trucks, and other construction equipment